FAQ

 Are there a lot of students who are not able to succeed in this environment?

 Honestly, there are a few.
 Some think that success in our program has much to do with age and maturity but really, it is less about age than about dedication and discipline.
 Being an independent study scholar is not difficult, but it does require a scholar to be responsible and dedicated to learning.
 We have found that the majority of the scholars who join us are able to do very well in this environment.
-The main reasons that scholars struggle in an independent study program like ours is:

 What happens if a scholar is not successful in this type of program?